 George Washington University National Law Center, J.D.

 U.S. District Court, District of New Hampshire

-Philip has also been recognized as a “New England Super Lawyer” in business and corporate law based on a peer-review survey by Thomson Reuters (2007-2016).
-He was also listed in The Legal 500 U.S. 2012-2016 as a leading attorney in mergers, acquisitions, and buyouts.
+Philip has also been recognized as a “New England Super Lawyer” in business and corporate law based on a peer-review survey by Thomson Reuters (2007-2018).

-Philip is a former president of the local bar association.
-He currently serves on the boards of the National Navy UDT-SEAL Museum Advisory, Primary Bank, the Granite State Children’s Alliance.
+Philip currently serves as president of the Swim With A Mission, Inc., board and serves on the boards of the National Navy UDT-SEAL Museum Advisory, Primary Bank, the Granite State Children’s Alliance and Elliot Health Systems.
 He is an active member of the Association for Corporate Growth.
-He has formerly served on other community boards, including the Board of Trustees of the Greater Manchester Family YMCA, and the boards of the Derryfield School and Junior Achievement.
+Philip formerly served on other community boards, including the Board of Trustees of the Greater Manchester Family YMCA, and the boards of the Derryfield School and Junior Achievement.
 Philip is a former president of the local bar association.